 Show the group an arrangement of cubes resting on a surface and explain that 28 small faces are visible.
 Check that everyone is happy that we're not counting the faces that are resting on the surface.
 Encourage learners to work in pairs to find other arrangements which have 28 faces.
 Depending on your supplies of cubes, you can suggest children keep each arrangement once it is made, or that they record it in some way.
 (Isometric paper may be useful.)

 You may like to keep this challenge as an ongoing 'simmering' activity which children add to over a period of a number of days/weeks.

 Tell me about this.

-Have you anything to say about this shape that you have made?
+Have you anything to say about this shape that you have made?`

-How could you change your shape and still have $28$ faces showing?
+How could you change your shape and still have 28 faces showing?

-. $28$ is the sum of the first five consecutive primes: $2, 3, 5, 7, 11$.
-You might like to introduce them to perfect numbers
+Children could explore other notable things about 28, for example it's a hexagonal number.
+28 is the sum of the first five consecutive primes: 2, 3, 5, 7, 11.
+You might like to introduce them to perfect numbers.

 Plenty of cubes will be needed for this activity.
 If children are struggling to record their arrangements, digital photographs may be the answer.